BekaValentine/cyberpunk_game/speculative_design.md

 Q: How do we develop the initial lists of things below?
 The 1-n givens?
 A:
     1. Knowing about the world, about hobbyists, about new products, new patents, new science
-    2. Knowing about social movements, political trends, etc
+    2. Knowing about social movements, political trends, economic trends, etc.

 Q: How do we make inferences?
 A: By way of some basic principles: